flora515/sarcasm-project-report/README.md

 ## Introduction

+- set the stage
-Start off by setting the stage for your project.
-Give a brief overview of relevant studies or work that have tackled similar issues.
-Then, clearly describe the main question or problem your project is designed to solve.
+- relevant studies or work that have tackled similar issues
+- main question or problem

+Differentiating between the literal and the intended meaning of a text computationally remains a challenging task.
+...
+The goal of this project was to automatically detect sarcasm in our Reddit dataset, identify typical characteristics of sarcasm and explore the topics that the sarcastic comments focus on.

 ## Dataset

-Provide a short description of the dataset used in your project.
-Focus on highlighting the aspects that are particularly relevant to your work.
+- short description of the datasets used in your project (highlight aspects that are particularly relevant to your work) We used xxx as the training dataset for fine-tuning the sarcasm detector.
+It contains a balanced number of labeled sarcastic and non-sarcastic comments. ...
+We used the xxx dataset to detect sarcastic comments in it and analyze them further.
+It contains ...

 ## Methods

+We used the RoBERTa (Sequence Classifier) as the base model to fine-tune on sarcasm detection.
+In order to evaluate its performance in detecting sarcasm, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
+We applied TF-IDF vectorization to find the most characteristic words that were used in the sarcastic comments compared to the non-sarcastic ones.
+In the linguistic analysis, we applied sentiment analysis to obtain the sentiment incongruity score for sarcastic and non-sarcastic comments and determined the punctuation density by xxx.
+For the topic modeling within the sarcastic comments, we used xxx to extract the sentence embeddings and determine their similarity, then we applied HDBSCAN clustering.

 ### Setup